Quantum time dilation in a gravitational field: Introduction

 The key insight of relativity is that time is measured by physical systems serving as clocks, and the relative flow of time between clocks depends on their velocity and distance from massive bodies.
 When combined with quantum theory, it is natural to ask: What time does a clock measure if it moves in a superposition of velocities or is placed in a superposition of locations experiencing two different gravitational fields?
 Heuristically, such a clock would be expected to experience a superposition of proper times.

-It is important to investigate the empirical consequences of such proper time superpositions because any associated phenomena are a consequence of both quantum theory and relativity, and thus there is hope of a new test of physics at their intersection.
-The first proposal for observing such an effect was based on an atomic interferometer in which the elapsed proper time along each arm of the interferometer is different due to gravitational time dilation~\cite{Zych2011,Bushev2016,Loriani2019,Roura2020}.
-If the atoms in the interferometer carry an internal clock degree of freedom, which-path information will be encoded in the clock degree of freedom and result in a decrease in interference visibility as a consequence of each arm experiencing different proper times.
+It is important to investigate the empirical consequences of such proper time superpositions because any associated phenomena are a consequence of both quantum theory and relativity, and thus, there is hope for a new test of physics at their intersection.
+While attempts to detect phenomena originating from the combination of quantum mechanics and gravity have been made for many years (e.g., ~\cite{Colella, Peters, Muller}), examining interference phenomena for observing an effect of proper time superposition was developed only recently~\cite{Vedral2008,Zych2011,Bushev2016,Loriani2019,Roura2020}.
+A common approach is based on an atomic interferometer in which the elapsed proper time along each arm of the interferometer is different due to gravitational time dilation.
+If the atoms in the interferometer carry an internal clock degree of freedom, which-path information will be encoded in the clock degree of freedom, resulting in a decrease in interference visibility as a consequence of each arm experiencing different proper times.
 A related special relativistic time dilation interferometer experiment has also been proposed~\cite{Bushev2016}.
 In addition, quantum versions of the twin paradox~\cite{Vedral2008,Lindkvist2014,Lorek2015} and sequential boosts of quantum clocks~\cite{Paige2020} have also been shown to lead to nonclassical effects.
+However, the experimentally realized atom interferometers have not operated with precise enough transitions to function as internal clocks capable of measuring proper time.
+In contrast, we propose an experimentally viable setup in which the notion of proper time superposition is made operationally precise and is within current state-of-the-art experimental capabilities in atomic and ionic clocks.

 A probabilistic notion of time dilation between quantum clocks was developed, which was used to examine relativistic time dilation between clocks moving in superpositions of momenta~\cite{Smith2020}.
-By modelling clocks as massive particles with internal clock degrees of freedom on which covariant time observables could be defined~\cite{Holevo2011,Busch1995}, it was shown that a clock moving in a superposition of two momentum wave packets relative to a laboratory frame that measures the time $t$ will measure an average proper time of
+By modeling clocks as massive particles with internal clock degrees of freedom on which covariant time observables could be defined~\cite{Holevo2011,Busch1995}, it was shown that a clock moving in a superposition of two momentum wave packets relative to a laboratory frame that measures the time $t$ will measure an average proper time of